bigfluffycloud/jailfs/doc/OLD-README.md

 If you can fix them, submit a diff -u or git diff to me at joseph@bigfluffy.cloud

-If you can at least send a crash report (edit fs-pkg.cf and set the below):
+If you can at least send a crash report (edit jailfs.cf and set the below):

   log.level=debug
   log.stack_unwind=true

-Then send your log file (default is fs-pkg.log) by email.
+Then send your log file (default is jailfs.log) by email.

 Debug log level WILL reduce performance. stack_unwind should not have a noticable effect on normal operation.